MY LINOCUT PROCESS

 • Take care when cutting any block.
 Start timidly, cutting away small amounts.
 A lot of time and effort can be lost by cutting too much and revealing unnecessary parts of the paper.

-• When producing curves move the block, as well as the tool, this makes the cut smoother.
+• When cutting curves rotate the block as well as curving the tool, this makes the cut smoother.

 • If there is a large area (or even a small area) that needs to be cut out use a marking knife or a V tool to cut the edge of the shape first, then use a U tool cut from the centre or one side to the other edge.
 Cutting out the edge first can avoid the tool running over/slipping into another part of the image.
 But always make sure you cut the right part - there is no going back!